Multiple Measures for College Placement: GOod Theory, Poor Implementation

 When students are given the option to qualify for college-level courses using five options, it lowers the college-level cutoff bar overall.
 It does this is by allowing some students to place into college courses with one metric, others to place with another metric, and even more with a third, fourth, or fifth metric.
 The more metrics an institution provides as options, the more students will place into college-level courses.
 It may in fact have been the intent of the CCRC and others to recommend the placement of as many students into college-level courses as possible since the they believe remediation is ineffective and have been repeating this statement for years.

-In support of this assertion, Dr. Elisabeth Barnett, a lead researcher at the CCRC, recently commented on multiple measures in an Inside Higher Ed (IHE) article (Smith, 2016).
-Barnett implies that avoiding remediation is the most important goal for placement: “ ‘Any single test isn’t going to be predictive [of student success], but the advantage of having other measures is you have various ways to get placed out of developmental education’ ” (par.
+In support of this assertion, Dr. Elisabeth Barnett, a lead researcher at the CCRC, commented on multiple measures in an Inside Higher Ed (IHE) article (Smith, 2016).
+Barnett implied that avoiding remediation is the most important goal for placement: “’Any single test isn’t going to be predictive [of student success], but the advantage of having other measures is you have various ways to get placed out of developmental education'” (para.
 3).
-While Barnett rightly notes that an individual test is not very predictive of success, she fails to note that the use of “other measures” should not be much more predictive since they are all single measures.
+While Barnett correctly noted that a single test is not very predictive of success, she failed to note that the use of “other measures” should not be much more predictive since they are all single measures.
 Barnett does not appear to reinforce the original research the CCRC created in 2012 showing that the use of actual “multiple measures,” meaning combined measures, is the best recommendation.
-Clearly Barnett is only referring to the use of HSGPA.
+In practice, Barnett’s recommendation is simply referring to the use of HSGPA.

 Even if Barnett is referring to the research that shows HSGPA alone is a slightly better predictor of success, her statement still contradicts claims from her and Reddy’s working paper highlighted in the IHE article.
 This working paper is the culmination of CCRC multiple measures research, and it can be found in a Center for the Analysis of Postsecondary Readiness (CAPR) document released in February of 2017 (Barnett & Reddy, 2017).
 (A note for readers on these organizations: CAPR is a research organization headed by Dr. Thomas Bailey and is an offshoot of the CCRC.
-The Center for Analysis of Postsecondary Education and Employment (CAPSEE) and the National Center for Postsecondary Research (NCPR) are two other offshoot research organizations; all four, including the CCRC, are headed by Dr. Bailey and often share the same researchers, themes, topics, and conclusions.)
+The Center for Analysis of Postsecondary Education and Employment (CAPSEE) and the National Center for Postsecondary Research (NCPR) are two other offshoot research organizations; all four, including the CCRC, were headed by Dr. Bailey until he became President of Teachers College, and they often share the same researchers, themes, topics, and conclusions.)

 What contradicts Barnett’s statement in the IHE article is Barnett and Reddy’s (2017) definition of what “multiple measures” are: “We define multiple-measures placement as a system that combines two or more measures to place students into appropriate courses and/or supports” (pp. 8-9).
 Using this definition, they continue on to outline five strategies for institutions to be able to combine measures for more appropriate placement.

 Barnett and Reddy’s second, third, and fourth recommendations are indeed multiple measures (decision bands, placement formula, and decision rules), but options two and four are essentially the same process.
 Therefore, they are recommending only two actual multiple measures.
 The fifth and last recommendation they make is called “Directed Self-Placement.”
-Here is their description of this option:
+This is their description of the option:

 “With directed self-placement, students may be permitted to place themselves into the course level of choice, usually informed by the results of placement testing, a review of their high school performance, and/or information about college-level expectations in math and English.
 Florida has instituted this policy across its colleges based on legislation passed in 2013.
 Early descriptive data from Florida indicate that directed self-placement leads to much higher enrollment rates in introductory college-level courses in English and math but lower pass rates for these courses.
 However, the sheer number of students passing a gateway course has increased over time (Hu et al., 2016)” (p.
 10).

 The use of “and/or” makes this fifth option yet another “multiple single measure.”
 Even worse, this recommendation for allowing students to choose to take college-level courses, using Florida as an example, is in fact the promotion of the employment of no placement measures.
-Promoting the elimination of all placement measures is reminiscent of the “right to fail” sentiment that many in higher education hold.
+Promoting the elimination of all placement measures is reminiscent of the “right to fail” sentiment that many in higher education currently hold.
 This fifth option of student choice further confuses the problem since it should be assumed that institutions will read this CAPR paper and view the recommendation of optional remediation as a multiple measure because it is placed under the “five approaches that permit measures to be combined for placement purposes” (Barnett & Reddy, 2017, p.
 9).
+Based on the wide variations of “multiple single measures” placement occurring in many states, one can assume that most policymakers are not reading the paper carefully.

 Aside from the unintended consequence of harming certain minorities’ placement into college-level courses, other subgroups may be harmed as well with the use of HSGPA.
 In an ACT research report from 2014 on Compass and HSGPA placement validity, Westrick and Allen found that in many subjects, the use of HSGPA does not predict nontraditional students’ performance as well as placement tests do.
 On page 15 in Table 5 (see below), these researchers compared the regression coefficients of Compass versus HSGPA for 12 college courses.
 In 8 of the 12 courses, the placement test performed as well as or better than HSGPA for nontraditional students.
 The surprising part of this finding is that they defined “nontraditional” as age 20 or higher.
 In most literature, nontraditional students are defined as age 25 or higher.
 What this means is that the use of HSGPA alone may harm the placement of a quarter to a third, or more, of incoming students simply because they are age 20 or above.

 The entire premise of the “multiple measures” movement, as stated in Fain’s Inside Higher Ed article (2012), is founded on the idea that putting more students into college-level courses will equal faster and higher completion rates.
 Unfortunately, there is no evidence of this from any current research.
-Research from corequisites, which essentially puts more remedial students into college-level courses with additional support, shows no improvement in graduation rates.
-In fact, it causes a statistically significant decrease in certificate attainment and lower outcomes for nonremedial students, all of which counteracts the limited positive increases for corequisite remedial students.
+Research from corequisites, which essentially puts more remedial students into college-level courses with additional support, has shown no improvement in graduation rates.
+In fact, the only moderately rigorous research on corequisites revealed that the model caused a statistically significant decrease in certificate attainment and lower outcomes for nonremedial students, all of which counteracts the limited and temporary positive increases for corequisite remedial students.

 Finally, it is of utmost importance to understand that while HSGPA may do a better job at predicting success in college (i.e., graduation), it may not do well demonstrating whether a student can understand and complete college-level material.
 Millions of high school students graduating this year will have a cumulative HSGPA of 2.6 or higher but may not have the skills or knowledge to understand concepts from and perform well in college-level English and math.
 The assumption is that since these students were able to complete high school with a GPA near the community college average or higher, they will also be likely to complete college-level English and math.
 This assumption confuses apples with oranges.
 Common sense says that if a student does not understand fundamental concepts, especially in a tiered subject such as math, they will not be able to perform well with higher-level material, regardless of their HSGPA.
 This is yet another reason why actual “multiple measures” should be employed rather than “multiple single measures.”